Alfresco/alfresco-ng2-components/docs/core/dialogs/dialog.md

     const data: DialogData = {
         title: 'Dialog title',
         dialogSize: DialogSize.Alert,
-        isConfirmButtonDisabled$: of(true),
+        isConfirmButtonDisabled$: of(false),
-        contentTemplate: this.contentDialogTemplate,
+        contentTemplate: this.contentDialogTemplate, // or  contentComponent: this.contentDialogTemplate
+        additionalActionButtons: [{
+            title: 'Reset',
+            class: 'reset-button',
+            onClick: () => {
+                this.isConfirmButtonDisabled$.next(true);
+            }
-        actionsTemplate: this.actionsDialogTemplate
+        }] // or actionsTemplate: this.actionsDialogTemplate
     };

-    this.dialog.open(DialogComponent, { data });
+    this.dialog.open(DialogComponent, { data }, width: '600px');
 }
 ```

+Note that **fixed width** may be provided which will work correctly on smaller screens.
+But don't specify any values ​​for **height**, as this may break the scrollable content and hide the buttons.
+To display the design well, it is necessary to provide no more than 2 additional buttons.

 ## Details